ufs-community/ufs-srweather-app/docs/UsersGuide/source/LAMGrids.rst

 out with the SRW App, more advanced users may wish to create their own grid for testing over a different region and/or with a different resolution.
 Creating a user-defined grid requires knowledge of how the SRW App workflow functions.
 In particular, it is important to understand the set of scripts that handle the workflow and experiment generation (see :numref:`Figure %s <WorkflowGeneration>` and :numref:`Figure %s <WorkflowTasksFig>`).
-It is also important to note that user-defined grids are not a supported feature of the v2.0.0 release; however, information is being provided for the benefit of the FV3-LAM community.
+It is also important to note that user-defined grids are not a supported feature of the current release; however, information is being provided for the benefit of the FV3-LAM community.

 With those caveats in mind, this section provides instructions for adding a new grid to the FV3-LAM workflow that will be generated using the "ESGgrid" method (i.e., using the regional_esg_grid code